jackhumbert/cheebo/content/pages/ranks.md

 * 3 cross-realm events/practices

 Rank 2 Rewards:
-* may wear a green belt
+* may wear a solid purple belt
 * may challenge rank 2 monsters
 \
 \